 University Formatting Guidelines

-General University formatting guidelines govern the page margins, page numbering, the page order and the formatting for the front matter.
-For the body of the manuscript, please follow the style guide that is most appropriate for your field of study or as specified in the graduate school handbook or by your dissertation advisor.
+General University formatting guidelines govern the page margins, page numbering, line spacing, the page order and the formatting for the front matter.
+For the body of the manuscript, please follow the style guide that is most appropriate for your field of study or specified in the graduate school handbook or by your dissertation advisor.
 Please note, the School of Law uses alternative formatting guidelines.

 Basic formatting information for your thesis or dissertation can be found below.
 Please click on the link for a complete guide to University Formatting Guidelines.